-Graphite or charcoal : that is the real dilemma!
+Graphite or charcoal : is this the real dilemma?

 Some will say : it is a matter of preference.
 Others will be led by their pragmatism : they will use everything at their disposal and be proud to be called “multimedia” artists.
-But in the end, between graphite and charcoal, it is not only a matter of choice.
+But in the end, between graphite and charcoal or other media, it is not only a matter of choice.
 It is a matter of “values”.
 It might well be that graphite is the language of dreams and charcoal the striking voice of reality.

 The advantages of graphite for drawing

 1. Familiarity with the medium

 Graphite drawing pencils come in a variety of different grades from soft to hard allowing you to render dark to light values accordingly.
 However, in practice, I find three or four grades of graphite are enough for rendering almost anything.